N.F.-Board: Foundation

 The N.F.-Board was founded on 12 December 2003 by the World Football Observatory (Observatoire Mondial des Footballs (Note: originally Foot-Ball); OMF) in À la Mort Subite, a bar in Brussels, consisting of 5 members: Northern Cyprus, Sápmi, Monaco, Western Sahara, and the Chagos Islands.

 When the NFB was founded, a deadline was set for applications: 15 January 2004.
 However, at some point, it was postponed to May, and the candidate member list ballooned to 76 members.
-This list included the Falkland Islands, Greenland, Tibet, Guadelope, Jersey, Vatican City, Corsica, Brittany, and Catalonia.
+This list included the Falkland Islands, Greenland, Tibet, Guadeloupe, Jersey, Vatican City, Corsica, Brittany, and Catalonia.

 Many more members came to apply soon after the founding.
 The first known four to apply were Greenland, Tibet, and possibly Jersey, and Guernsey.

 At first, the N.F.-Board had planned to host their first event, the Viva World Cup, in 2005.
 However, due to a lack of budget at the time, it was postponed to 2006.